ce-phus/hello_tractor_web_app/report.md

     - Easy onboarding process for both buyers and sellers

+### Registered Users Can
+1. All to Non-Registered Users
+2. Add to Cart
+4. See the Order Status
+5. See Order History
+6. Update Profile
+7. Change Password
+8. Reset Password

 ## Tractor Listings
 - Sellers can create detailed listings including:
     - Photos